Richard Müller (singer)

-Richard Müller (born 6 September 1961) is an award-winning Slovak singer, songwriter, photographer, and occasional actor.
+Richard Müller (born 6 September 1961) is a Slovak singer, songwriter, photographer, and occasional actor.
 He is one of the most successful singers in both Czechia and Slovakia, where he has sold more than one million records.
 At the beginning of his musical career, he was a member of Pavel Daněk's band Burčiak and later formed his own group, Banket, with whom he recorded three studio albums.
-He launched a solo career in the early 1990s and to date has issued sixteen studio albums as well as several compilations and live recordings.
-Müller collaborated extensively with pianist Jaroslav Filip until the latter's death in 2000.
+He launched a solo career in the early 1990s and has issued sixteen studio albums as well as several compilations and live recordings.
+Müller collaborated with pianist Jaroslav Filip until the latter's death in 2000.

 Career

 Banket: 1984–91

 Müller started his career as a music journalist.
 In the beginning of the 1980s, while studying drama and screenwriting at the Academy of Performing Arts in Bratislava, he started writing for the daily paper and the only specialized periodical at the time, Popular, and later for Gramorevue.
-As a journalist, in his own words, he could get close to the musicians he admired easier.
 His first song, "Radio", was recorded with Pavel Daněk's band Burčiak.
 The track found success on the charts, and this encouraged Müller to start his own band, called Banket, which also included Andrej Šeban.
-Their debut album, Bioelektrovízia (1986), included several hits, including "Po schodoch", written by Vašo Patejdl.
+Their debut album, Bioelektrovízia (1986), included the song "Po schodoch", written by Vašo Patejdl.
 Banket released two more albums, Druhá doba?!
 (1988) and Vpred?
 (1990), before splitting up in 1991.